MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/migration.md

 ## Pointers

 Pointers are attached to interactors in MRTK 3.
-In the default MRTK XR Rig the interactors are positioned underneath Left and Right-Hand Controller GameObjects.
+In the default MRTK XR Rig, the interactors are positioned underneath Left and Right-Hand Controller GameObjects.

 | Task | MRTK 2 Location | MRTK 3 Location |
 | --- | --- | --- |